PhiZone/api-anc/README.md

 > obligation of all Chinese people, the Taiwan compatriots included.

 Regions are introduced to PhiZone for statistical purposes.
 To obey the law and fulfill the obligation, we've appended `Prov.
 China` to the name of Taiwan so as to emphasize that Taiwan is part of China.
-In the language `zh-TW`, however, we keep Taiwan its own name (`台灣`) and append `Mainland` to the name of China (`中國大陸`), so as to avoid contradictions from users in Taiwan while still obeying the law.

 Flags are displayed normally except, in all languages, for Taiwan, which instead uses `TW` embedded in a badge as an icon in place of a flag.